How is climate change going to affect how I run my small business?

 Running a business in an ever-changing world can be tough, especially when you’re just trying to keep ‘business as usual’.
 However, what are we supposed to do when the Earth decides that business won’t run as usual?

-Debated for its existence and impact, climate change has become a huge figure in the way businesses work and should work in the future.
+Debated for its existence and impact, climate change has become a huge factor in the way businesses work and should work in the future.
 With this handy Bionic guide, we’ll take a look at how climate change can affect your small business and how to tackle it head-on.

 What is climate change?